 Astarte – A heathen goddess of whom is known for feminist behavior in women.
 Causes women to feel “better” than men/ encourages them to feel better than men.

-Astaroth and Astarte are actually alternate names for the same deity, who entered Judeo-Christian demonology as a result of being repeatedly in the Old Testament as a pagan deity (to pick one example, here’s Judges 2:13 – “And they forsook the LD, and served Ball and Ashtaroth”).
+Astaroth and Astarte are actually alternate names for the same deity, who entered Judeo-Christian demonology as a result of being repeatedly mentioned in the Old Testament as a pagan deity (to pick one example, here’s Judges 2:13 – “And they forsook the LORD, and served Ball and Ashtaroth”).
 This caused her status as a deity of love, sex and fertility – and even her gender – to be distorted or obscured.
 Watkins’ description of Astaroth as “a disfigured man with wings riding a dog type beast” is based on an illustration in de Plancy’s Dictionnaire Infernal.
 Sebastien Michaelis (of whom more later) associated Astaroth with vanity and sloth, which presumably inspired Watkins’ claim about vanity and self-centeredness.
 As for the business about Astarte making women “feel better than men”, well, that seems to be Watkins projecting his own insecurities onto a mythological figure…

 Azazel – Also known as Satanel, he is the Standard Bearer of the armies of Hell.

 Azazel, a demon associated with goats, is mentioned multiple times in the Old Testament – although this is obscured by a number of English translations.
 In Paradise Lost Milton gave Azazel the role of standard-bearer; de Plancy’s Dictionnaire Infernal has an illustration of Azazel carrying a banner, likely in reference to Milton.
-By “Satanel” Watkins presumably means Satanel, the name of a demonic figure in the apocryphal Second Book of Enoch – but why he associates this being specifically with Azazel, I have no idea.
+By “Satanel” Watkins presumably means Satanael, the name of a demonic figure in the apocryphal Second Book of Enoch – but why he associates this being specifically with Azazel, I have no idea.

 Azidahaka – A demon who has 3 heads & is an expert at spells & witchcraft.
 Uses deception to fool people.

-Azidahaka (or Azhi Dahaka) is a being from Persian folklore who turns up in Zoroastrian religious scripture where he is described as a three-headed monster with defeated in battle by the hero Thraetaona.
+Azidahaka (or Azhi Dahaka) is a being from Persian folklore who turns up in Zoroastrian religious scripture where he is described as a three-headed monster who is defeated in battle by the hero Thraetaona.
 Watkins associates him with witchcraft and deception, but these seems like a generic demonological description that could fit any number of spirits.

 Azrael – Known as the “angel of death”.